If you are working through a divorce, choose Liberty Appraisal Group, Inc. to provide a realistic value of the common real estate asset.

 Divorce settlements involve many decisions, including "Who gets the house".
 There are generally two alternatives when discussing real estate - it can be put up for sale and the proceeds split, or one party can "buy out" the other.
 In either case, one or both parties would find it in their best interest to order an appraisal of the residence.

-Contact us if your needs include an appraisal dealing with a divorce or other allocation of assets.
+Contact us Liberty Appraisal Group, Inc. is at your service if you need an appraisal for the purposes of a divorce or other separation of assets.

 An appraisal for the purpose of assent division must have a well-established, professional document that can be supported to a judge.
 When you order an appraisal from Liberty Appraisal Group, Inc., you are assured the best in service with courtesy and well-supported conclusions.
 Through experience and education, we've learned how to provide for the sensitive needs of a divorce situation.

 UT attorneys as well as accountants depend on our values when determining real property values for estates, divorces, or other disputes where it is in question.
 We have a lot of expertise dealing with all the parties involved and We understand their needs and are used to dealing with all parties involved.
 We create appraisal reports that fulfill the requirements of the courts and various agencies.